Why choose this course?

 Year 1: University of Hertfordshire

 Year 2: Study abroad in English (Europe, North America, Latin America, Africa, Asia or Australia).
-Minimum study abroad of one semester required and ideally you will be away for the whole year.
+You are required to study abroad for one semester and ideally, you'll be away for the whole year.

 Year 3: University of Hertfordshire